 In addition, while the hospital has a plan with equipment along with access set aside for law enforcement and communication between hospital security and law enforcement was excellent, additional communication between those groups and clinical staff had room for improvement.
 This finding is consistent with the rationale for recommendations for multidisciplinary exercises including local community partners.
 1

-Conducting a full-scale functional exercise of an active shooter in a newly constructed emergency department prior to opening for patient care provided valuable insight into areas for improvement while minimizing the impact such an exercise can have on daily operations.
-Should a similar opportunity arise as a result of new facilities being developed or renovations and maintenance requiring temporary closure, we advise hospitals to consider planning an exercise in the area prior to reopening for patient care.
-(Disaster Med Public Health Preparedness.
-2017;11:522–525)
+Conducting a full-scale functional exercise of an active shooter in a newly constructed ED prior to opening for patient care provided unique and valuable insight into areas for improvement in the emergency operations plan.
+It was a valuable opportunity to perform such an exercise without impacting patient care and allowed the local community partners to evaluate their response and communication with the hospital should such an event occur.
+Should a similar opportunity arise for other entities, as the result of developing new facilities or renovations and maintenance requiring temporary closure, we advise hospitals to consider planning an exercise in the area prior to reopening for patient care.